Where To Drink Rum On National Rum Day

 Yo ho ho and a bottle of rum (quick sidebar, that ‘yo ho ho’ business sounds familiar, do you think that Father Christmas was a pirate before he started santa-ing?
 Answers on a postcard…).
-But if, like me, you think rum is one of the best inventions ever (up there with the jet engine and the toaster) then you’ll be glad to know that we’re in Rum Month, the brainchild of rum makers Bacardi!
+But if, like me, you think rum is one of the best inventions ever (up there with the jet engine and the toaster) then you’ll be glad to know that it’s now National Rum Day!
+And if you’re thinking ‘hey, this looks familiar!’ that’s because we’ve re-tooled our Rum Month piece from July (yes, they did follow up Rum Month with Rum Day, can we get Christmas to take a leaf out of Rum’s book?).
 So what better way to celebrate than a list of rummy places to head.

 Trader Vic's London